ZikangZhou/QCNet/README.md

-# QCNet
+# QCNet: Towards An Elegant, Performant, And Scalable Framework For Marginal/Joint Multi-Agent Trajectory Prediction

-[CVPR 2023] Query-Centric Trajectory Prediction
+The code will be released by the end of June.
+Just stay tuned👌